Belgium confirms probe into China-Malta spy threat

 A Chinese firm, Shanghai Electric Power, for instance, bought a 33 percent stake in Maltese energy supplier Enemalta in 2014 - shortly before Enemalta became embroiled in corruption allegations linked to the assassination of Maltese journalist Daphne Caruana Galizia in 2017.

-And for some experts, the hypothesis of China-Malta collusion on EU espionage was not to be ruled out.
+And for some experts, a hypothesis of China-Malta collusion on EU espionage was not to be ruled out.

 "When you see the recent stories coming out of Malta - the murder of a journalist, arms trafficking, and so on - everything is possible," a Belgian security source said.